• Skip to primary navigation

 • Keep the freshly caught fish in a cooler with ice or in a live well

 • Clean your fish shortly after catching.
-Make certain you remove all entrails and the cavity is well rinse.
+Make certain you remove all entrails and the cavity is well rinsed.
 Make certain cleaned fish stays very cold!

 • Remove the head or leave it on, the choice is yours.
 We tend to leave our heads on until after the fish is smoked.
 However, we often fish with friends who like to remove the heads while cleaning the fish.
 Either way is fine.
 You will see we have both ways used in this recipe.